 - Ensure you have accountable and specific targets in place which can be measured regularly.

 - Gain regular feedback on what you can do to support them in their role and provide them with reciprocal suggestions to ensure they are successful.

 - Be flexible on their requirements and let the role fit around them- you will gain their loyalty, respect, and commitment I promise you!

 My 3 top tips to working dads seeking a more flexible and supportive employer:

-- Seek out those companies owned by working parents as they are more likely to have empathy and understanding in your needs
+- Seek out those companies owned by working parents as they are more likely to have empathy and understanding of your needs

 - Set the bar: you can be the advocate so work smart and hard in the hours you do have!
 Become the benchmark employee regardless of being a working dad.